Surfaces proper homotopy equivalent to graphs and their Dehn-Nielsen-Baer maps: Acknowledgements

 \section{Acknowledgements}

 We thank Mladen Bestvina for suggesting this project, and sharing numerous helpful insights.
 We acknowledge George Domat for useful discussions to kick off this project, in particular regarding \Cref{sec:surfacesNotPHEtographs} and \Cref{sec:surfacesPHEtograph}.
+We are grateful to the referee for the helpful comments and insightful suggestions that improved the quality of our paper.

 The first author was supported by NSF DMS--1745583.
 The second author was partially supported by NSF DMS--2303365.
-The third author was partially supported by NSF DMS--2304774 and a KIAS Individual Grant (HP098501) via the June E Huh Center for Mathematical Challenges at Korea Institute for Advanced Study.
+The third author was partially supported by NSF DMS--2304774, the KIAS Individual Grant (HP098501) via the June E Huh Center for Mathematical Challenges at Korea Institute for Advanced Study, by the New Faculty Startup Fund (700-20250069) at Seoul National University, and by the Young Scientist Grant (RS-2026-25481514) of the National Research Foundation of Korea (NRF), funded by the Korea government (MSIT).